Bicycle History and Motorcycle History

-Bicycles and motorcycles are integral part of our lives.
+Bicycles and motorcycles are an integral part of our lives.
 They provide easy and cheap ways of public transportation for many billions of people all around the world.
 However, ease of transport was not always so widespread.
-Over past several centuries, many inventors worked hard on production of various two-wheeled transport devices.
-This is the place where you will find out how they managed to produce such groundbreaking devices that are today strongly integrated to our society.
+Over past several centuries, many inventors worked hard on the production of various two-wheeled transport devices.
+This is the place where you will find out how they managed to produce such groundbreaking devices that are today strongly integrated into our society.

 Bicycle History and Evolution